São João do Triunfo: Healthcare, education, and transportation

 In the field of education, the average IDEB score among public schools in 2013 was 4.4 (on a scale from 1 to 10), with 5th-grade students scoring 5.3 and 9th-grade students scoring 4.4; the national average was 4.0.
 In 2010, 85.08% of children aged seven to fourteen were not attending elementary school.
 The completion rate for young people aged 15 to 17 was 43.82%, and the literacy rate for youths and adolescents aged 18 to 24 was 26.40%.
 The age-grade distortion among elementary school students, i.e., those older than the recommended age, was 10.1% for the initial years and 33.2% for the final years, and in high school, the distortion reached 32.1%.
 Among residents aged 18 or older, 29.14% had completed elementary education, 26.40% had completed high school, and the population had an average of 9.88 expected years of study.

 In 2010, according to census sample data, inhabitants attended daycares and/or schools.
 Of this total, 44 attended daycares, were in preschool, in literacy classes, 27 in youth and adult education, in elementary school, in high school, 93 in elementary adult education, 75 in high school adult education, 25 in higher education specialization, and in undergraduate courses. people did not attend educational institutions, with never having attended and having attended at some point.
-In 2012, the municipality had enrollments in the city’s educational institutions, with four of the twelve elementary schools belonging to the state public network and eight to the municipal network.
-All 47 high schools were part of the state public network.

-In 2015, the municipal vehicle fleet of São João do Triunfo comprised 5,743 vehicles, including 3,292 automobiles, 279 trucks, 15 tractor-trucks, 620 pickup trucks, 123 vans, 14 minibuses, 1,171 motorcycles, 99 scooters, 41 buses, 70 trailers, 65 semi-trailers, and six utility vehicles.
 The municipality is served by the PR-151 highway, as well as the BR-277, which starts in Curitiba and passes through Campo Largo, Balsa Nova, São Luiz do Purunã, Colônia Witmarsum, Porto Amazonas, and Palmeira (along BR-277), before turning left onto PR-151.